-The action of the Board Commission in (i) granting, or in refusing to grant, or denying a license or registration or in suspending or revoking any license or registration under the provisions of this chapter article and (ii) imposing any penalty pursuant to Article 2 (§ 58.1-4030 et seq.) shall be subject to review in accordance with the provisions of the Administrative Process Act (§ 2.2-4000 et seq.).
-Such review shall be limited to the evidential record of the proceedings provided by the Board Commission.
-Both the petitioner and the Board Commission shall have the right to appeal to the Court of Appeals from any order of the court.
+The action of the Board in (i) granting, or in refusing to grant, in or denying a license or registration or suspending or revoking any license or registration under the provisions of this chapter article and (ii) granting, denying, suspending, or revoking any license or imposing any penalty pursuant to Article 2 (§ 58.1-4030 et seq.) shall be subject to review in accordance with the provisions of the Administrative Process Act (§ 2.2-4000 et seq.).
+Such review shall be limited to the evidential record of the proceedings provided by the Board.
+Both the petitioner and the Board shall have the right to appeal to the Court of Appeals from any order of the court.

 Article 2.
-Sports Wagering.